Jeremy-Day-Lab/Nucleic_Acids_Research_2020/README.md

 ## **NGS Experimental Details**

-RNA-Seq and ATAC-Seq datasets were generated from striatal, cortical, and hippocampal primary neuron cultures treated with 10mM KCl or a vehicle solution for one hour.
+RNA-Seq and ATAC-Seq datasets were generated from striatal, cortical, and hippocampal primary neuron cultures treated with 10mM KCl or a vehicle solution for one hour on DIV11.
 Library preparation details can be found in the methods section of the manuscript.

 ## **Citation**